alexanderjeurissen/tmux-pomodoro/README.md

 I'll update the readme and file some issues for remaining action I need to take to make this usable for the outside world.

+The short gest is that by adding `#{pomodoro_status}` to your tmux status line, you get the ability to start `prefix-p` or stop `prefix-shift-p` a pomodoro.
+The pomodoro has a default length of 25 minutes.